Benedikt Cramer

 Benedikt Cramer is a senior scientist at the Institute of Food Chemistry at the University of Münster, Germany.
 He earned a degree in Food Chemistry and obtained his PhD in 2009 under the supervision of Prof. Hans-Ulrich Humpf.
 Since 2012, he is head of the service unit for instrumental analysis and mass spectrometry at the institute.
 His research focuses on the detection, mitigation, toxicity, and human biomonitoring of food contaminants.
 He has co-supervised publicly- and industry-funded projects investigating the impact of food processing on the formation of furans, acrylamide, and MCPD/GE, as well as the degradation of mycotoxins such as T-2 toxin and citrinin.

-Formation of Furans During Breakfast Cereal Manufacturing
+Abstract: Formation of Furans During Breakfast Cereal Manufacturing

 Urszula Gawlik